vesoft-inc/nebula/docs/get-started.md

 -----------------------------
 ```

-Symbol ’**|**‘ denotes a pipe.
+`|` denotes a pipe.
 The output of the formal query acts as input to the next one like a pipeline.

-$- refers to the input stream.
+`$-` refers to the input stream.

-The second approach adopts a user-defined variable.
+The second approach adopts a user-defined variable `$a`.
 The scope of this variable is within the compound statement.

 For more details about Query Language, check [nGQL](https://github.com/vesoft-inc/nebula/blob/master/docs/nGQL.md).